Alerovere/WALIS/docs/index.md

 ![logo](./img/ERC.png)

 ### Code Acknowledgments
-Thank you to all those who take time answering questions on various webpages!
+Thank you to all those who take time answering questions on various forums!

 [Replace comma-separated values in a dataframe with values from another dataframe](https://stackoverflow.com/questions/59617019/replace-comma-separated-values-in-a-dataframe-with-values-from-another-dataframe/59617707#59617707)